nophead/NopSCADlib/readme.md

 ---
 <a name="Fan_guard"></a>
 ## Fan_guard
-Pintable fan finger guard to match the specified fan.
+Printable fan finger guard to match the specified fan.
 To be `include`d, not `use`d.

 The ring spacing as well as the number of spokes can be specified, if zero a gasket is generated instead of a guard.